LibrariesHacked/library-carpentry-bristol/introduction-to-data/group-exercise-jargon-busting.md

 ### B: Feedback 10 mins

-Report back on a single term discussed by your group.
-1 minute each.

-We'll go through definitions of each.
+Each group then reports back on one issue resolved by their group and one issue not by their group.

 Key points
 ----------